Culinary Arts Degree Highlights

 Menu Planning and Analysis

-Students must complete the following courses with a grade of C or better to graduate: Global Cuisine and Buffet Production, Restaurant Techniques.
+Students must complete the following culinary classes with a grade of C or better to graduate: Global Cuisine and Buffet Production, Restaurant Techniques.
 The culinary arts program also includes a 200-hour supervised work experience requirement.

 Accreditation

-The Muskegon and Port Huron Culinary Arts program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
+The Muskegon and Port Huron culinary arts program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
 Graduates are eligible to become Certified Culinarians upon graduation.
-CIM is the only institution statewide and one of the only four in the U.S. to earn the “Recognition of Quality Culinary Education” designation from the World Association of Chefs Societies.
+CIM is one of two institutions statewide and one of only six in the U.S. to earn the “Recognition of Quality Culinary Education” designation from the Prestigious Global Food Authority World Association of Chefs’ Societies.

 On Campus Available